 In between his run in Ring of Honor, Colt Cabana worked in the defunct Wrestling Society X with the hilarious gimmick of Matt Classic, a faux artifact so to speak, who was supposedly a wrestler who woke up from a decades long coma and used the same techniques that made him champion in the early days of pro wrestling.
 His move list included the airplane spin, a slam from the first rope, and the abdominal stretch.
 He has also used the gimmick in CHIKARA.

 The NWA Historic titles of CMLL.
 The EMLL Welterweight title was established before the existence of the NWA in 1934 but came under NWA oversight when EMLL joined the Alliance.
-When NWA decided it wanted this other belts baring their name would no longer be exclusive to what had now become CMLL, CMLL created the historic belts in 2010 to serve the same purpose.
-CMLL had since established it's own "World" titles in the same divisions, so the historic belts provide a reliable way to ensure it's own internal hierarchies since they can no longer guarantee the holders of the original belts will be on their shows and the Mexican national titles were also not exclusive to them, their 'legitimacy' coming from being owned by athletic commissions in Mexico.
-That 'NWA' still in the historic titles and the recognition of all the holders of the original belts is what really pushes it into artifact territory.
+When NWA decided it and the other belts baring their name would no longer be exclusive to what had now become CMLL, CMLL created the historic belts in 2010 to serve the same purpose.
+CMLL had since established it's own "World" titles in the same divisions, so the historic belts provide a reliable way to ensure it's own internal hierarchies since CMLL can no longer guarantee the holders of the original belts will be on their shows and the Mexican national titles were also not exclusive to them, their 'legitimacy' coming from being owned by athletic commissions in Mexico.
+That 'NWA' is still in the historic titles and the recognition of all the holders of the original belts is what really pushes it into artifact territory.

 Layla El when she was in LayCool with Michelle McCool had the Catch-Phrase "Famous and Flawless" and wore ring jackets and t-shirts with those words on them.
 Even though LayCool split in 2011, she still wore the word "Flawless" on her ring gear.